FRC2706/TrackerBox2/README.md

 This project is being worked on by Mike Ounsworth and Alex Huctwith on FRC team 3710.

+## Dependencies

+Linux packages that need to be installed:
+  - libyaml-cpp-dev
+  - libboost-dev
+  - libopencv-dev

 ~~ This will need a longer description on how to compile the code, a brief guide to using it (ie calibration etc) and a link to the paper, once published ~~

 # GPLv3 license stuff